UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw6-ml.md

    reading-comprehension questions (you can start with the provided file)

- * A file `warmup.ml` containing the solutions to Exercises A-F.
+ * A file `warmup.sml` containing the solutions to Exercises A-F.
    You must precede each solution by a comment that looks something like this:
 ```
 (***** Problem A *****)